KamoheloKoali/HI-Bot/README.md

 ![Example Screenshot](./img/image.png)

-in the repository, create a .env.local file and paste your student email and password
+in the repository, create a .env.local file and write your student email and password

 ``` bash
   STUDENT_PASSWORD="..."